techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 terraform apply
 ```

-Sit back and relax ☕️ - it might take 10 mins or so to create your cluster.
+Sit back and relax ☕️ - it might take some time ( > 10 mins ) or so to create your cluster.

-Once its finished it'll output something like the info below.
+Once it has finished it'll output something like the info below.

 Those **outputs** are defined in the **outputs.tf** file.